x42/fil4.lv2/README.md

 via control knobs:

 *   Shift + click: reset to default
-*   right-click on knob: toggle current value with default, 2nd click restore.
+*   Right-click on knob: toggle current value with default, 2nd click restore.
-*   right-click on button: temporarily toggle button, until release
+*   Right-click on button: temporarily toggle, until release

 The Ctrl key allows for fine-grained control when dragging or using the mouse-wheel on a knob.